jbmagination/UndecimusTV/README.md

 ## Getting support
 * Use the built-in diagnostics tool
+* Ensure that you're using the latest version
 * Tweet [@pwn20wnd](https://twitter.com/Pwn20wnd)
-* Use the latest version

 ## Video tutorial
 Unavailable